Logan (Iroquois leader): Identity debate

 Logan's father Chief Shikellamy, who was Oneida, worked closely with Pennsylvania official James Logan to maintain the Covenant Chain relationship with the colony of Pennsylvania.
 Following a prevailing Native American practice, the young man who would become Logan the Mingo took the name "James Logan" out of admiration for his father's friend.

-With the disruption of warfare, disease, and encroachment, some Seneca, Susquehannock, and Cayuga among the Haudenosaunee migrated to the Ohio Country, as did Lenape.
-Joining in a process of ethnogenesis, they became known as the Mingo tribe.
+With the disruption of warfare, disease, and encroachment, some Seneca, Lenape, Susquehannock, and Cayuga among the Haudenosaunee were forced to flee to Ohio Country.
+They began to be called Mingos by European settlers.
 Logan the Mingo is usually identified as a Mingo "chief", but historian Richard White has written that "He was not a chief.
 Kayashuta and White Mingo were the Mingo chiefs.
 Logan was merely a war leader."
-The Haudenosaunee and other Native American tribes tended to have peace chiefs and war chiefs, or leaders.
+The Haudenosaunee and other Native American tribes tended to have separate peace and war chiefs, or leaders.
 Like his father, Logan generally maintained friendly relationships with white settlers who were moving from eastern Pennsylvania and Virginia into the Ohio Country: the region that is now Ohio, West Virginia, Kentucky, and western Pennsylvania.